relativitydev/relativity-import-samples/README.md

 ## Builders

-Builders provided in Import.Service.Models.SDK package help to create settings for import job and data source in correct and consistent way.
+Builders provided in Relativity.Import.Models.SDK package help to create settings for import job and data source in correct and consistent way.
 It is highly recommended to prepare these objects in such a way in .NET application.
 They are implemented in fluent api pattern so it is very easy to use them.
 Moreover, using them in client application will avoid the risk of incorrect and inconsistent configuration which may lead to errors during import process.

 *ImportDocumentsSettingsBuilder* - builds ImportDocumentsSettings used for import job configuration (documents import).